Chris LeDoux: Early years

-LeDoux was born Christopher Lee LeDoux in Biloxi, Mississippi, on October 2, 1948 to Bonnie (née Gingrich; 1927–2022) and Alfred LeDoux (1923–1995).
+Christopher Lee LeDoux was born in Biloxi, Mississippi, on October 2, 1948 to Bonnie (née Gingrich; 1927–2022) and Alfred LeDoux (1923–1995).
 He was of French descent on his father's side.
 His father was in the US Air Force and was stationed at Keesler Air Force Base at the time of his birth.
 The family moved often when he was a child, due to his father's Air Force career.
 He learned to ride horses while visiting his grandparents on their Wyoming farm.
 At age 13, LeDoux participated in his first rodeo, and before long was winning junior rodeo competitions.

 LeDoux continued to compete in rodeo events and played football through his high-school years.
 When his family moved to Cheyenne, Wyoming, he attended Cheyenne Central High School.
 After twice winning the Wyoming State Rodeo Championship bareback riding title during high school, LeDoux earned a rodeo scholarship to Casper College in Casper.
 During his junior year at Eastern New Mexico University, LeDoux won the Intercollegiate National bareback bronc riding championship.

 LeDoux married Peggy Rhoads on January 4, 1972.
 They had five children: Clay, Ned, Will, Beau, and Cindy.